raulpalmaa/Unscented_Kalman/README.md

 This repository contains the simulation and analysis code for two related papers on synchronization dynamics in small networks of coupled oscillators and Izhikevich neurons.
-Both use an Unscented Kalman Filter (UKF) to estimate system parameters, particularly coupling strengths — from data, using either full time series or spike timing alone
+Both use an Unscented Kalman Filter (UKF) to estimate system parameters, particularly coupling strengths, from data, using either full time series or spike timing alone.

 ## Repository structure